Being a Professional

-So although these things will sound obvious (I hope) to the vast majority of you, here are a few pointers on design profesionalism.
+So although these things will sound obvious (I hope) to the vast majority of you, here are a few pointers on design professionalism.

 Be on Time

-Missing deadlines happens to all of us.
-And everybody knows that estimates can be very inaccurate, especially for something as flexible and subjective as design.
+Missed deadlines happen to all of us.
+And everybody knows that estimates can be very inaccurate, especially for something as subjective as design.

 But the thing is, when you’ve agreed to a deadline or given out an estimate, other people will use that deadline in their own calculations, and plan their schedule according to that date.

 So if you can’t design that page in 6 days like you promised, the problem is not that it’s taking you too long.
-It’s that you broke your promise, and now the whole schedule is delayed because of you.
+The problem is that you broke your promise, and now the whole schedule is delayed because of you.

 The solution is pretty simple: warn the client in advance that you’re going to miss the deadline, in order to leave them the time to rework their schedule.